 All trees have been provided free of charge since the program’s inception in 2011.
 First, prospective recipients receive training from our experienced staff.
 Our methods of distribution are basically two - individuals come to the nursery to pick up seedlings for their plots, or, for large orders, we distribute seedlings with GRA’s truck to schools or other organizations, after training and preparation of holes.

-These seeds are planted in our nurseries in Kinesi Village, run by two tree planting trainers and supported by a staff of foster family guardians taking care of orphans in the village.
+These seeds are planted in our nurseries in Kinesi Village, run a tree planting woman trainer and supported by a staff of foster family guardians taking care of orphans in the village.
 Our trainers provide education about how to prepare the holes, add manure and take care of the trees before they are distributed.
 Afterwards, all trees are monitored by GRA staff to ensure that they are receiving proper care.
-An independent auditor calculates the survival rates for trees we have distributed in the months and years to come.
+An independent female auditor calculates the survival rates for trees we have distributed in the months and years to come.
 Beneficiaries are required to maintain a survival rate or 80% or better to qualify for additional trees in the future.

 Special attention is given to making sure the trees are watered and protected from grazing cattle.